dushyantsinghpawar/KnowledgeVIS_Custom/README.md

 An interactive Streamlit app for exploring how masked language models like BERT, SciBERT, and PubMedBERT complete fill-in-the-blank prompts across multiple real-world themes.

-Originally designed for COVID-19, **KnowledgeVIS now supports four general-purpose domains** including public health, bias in tech, education, and custom prompts — making it ideal for NLP research, interpretability analysis, or exploring social language biases.
+**KnowledgeVIS supports four general-purpose domains** including public health, bias in tech, education, and custom prompts — making it ideal for NLP research, interpretability analysis, or exploring social language biases.

 ---